getkeops/keops/doc/api/road-map.md

 ========

-In future releases, we will focus on **performances** and implement heuristics / search algorithms for optimized compilation parameters.
+In future releases, we will focus on **performances** and implement heuristics, search algorithms for optimized compilation parameters.
+To-do list:

 - Put **reference paper** on Arxiv.
 - R bindings.